MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/Testing/README.md

 ## Python unit testing

-Python programs can be tested using many different modules: unittest, nose, pytest, doctest and mock.
+Python programs can be tested using many different modules: unittest, nose, pytest, doctest, mock and others.
- - mock: creates false objects that can imitate objects that we are testing.
-Useful when we don't want to use the internet, but we have to test a function that grabs data from the internet.
+    - mock: create objects that imitate another object.
+For example, we don't have access to the Internet, but we still want to test a function that needs it.
+Its simple: just create a mock object that will return data as if it was downloaded from the Internet.
-- doctest: allows you to perform tiny tests in the docstring documentation of a method or function.
+    - doctest: write tests in the docstring documentation of a method or a function.
     - pytest and nose: very similar in that they have features that make testing easier, automated and independent.
-- unittest: Python's module that handles unit testing.
+    - unittest: Python's "official" module that handles unit testing.

-How to use pytest (recommended):
+How to test using pytest:
-1) Create a folder named "Tests" and populate it with subfolders that mimic the structure that is being tested
-2) Create .py files named "test_*" and populate them with classes that begin with "Test*"
+1) Install using pip or Anaconda or any other tool
+2) Choose a test layout: where you are going to put the tests?
+  - are tests part of the source code or are they outside of it, in another folder (latter is reccommended)?
+3) Populate folders with __init__.py files
-3) Create methods that begin with "test_*" and use assert command to test if the function works correctly
+4) Create test files that begin with "test_*"
-4) Position the command window in the folder above the folder "Tests" and write "pytest" Use "pytest --help" for more information.
+5) Populate the tests with functions and classes
+6) Run the tests with "pytest"

-How to use Nose (no longer supported):
+How to use Nose (package is no longer supported):
 1) Create two folders, one with the tests and another with the functions you want to test
 2) Import functions into the test
 3) Assert that what you claim is true